isabelle-goldstein/isabelle-goldstein.github.io/contents/home.md

 Hello, I'm Isabelle Goldstein!
-Currently a Postdoctoral Researcher at the Mitchell Institute of Fundamental Physics, Texas A&M University.
+I am a lecturer in the Monmouth University Department of Chemistry & Physics.
 My research interests lie in astrophysics and cosmology, particularly in the intersection between theory and observation.
 My previous work has focused on dark matter searches in Milky Way dwarf galaxies.
-I am particularly interested in studying local group astrophysics, using the light sector to learn about the dark universe, and in the pursuit of teaching, where pedagogy can illuminate understanding.
+I am particularly interested in studying local group astrophysics, using the light sector to illuminate the dark universe, and in the pursuit of teaching, where pedagogy can illuminate understanding.

 <center>
 <button onclick="location.href='https://isabelle-goldstein.github.io/static/assets/GoldsteinCV_v3.pdf'">Curriculum Vitae</button>